dukefan5656/Node-Capstone/README.md

 This site was made so you can create and manage backpacking trips more easily.
 I was a traveler for many years myself and I understand the balance of planning and flexibility.
 A "leg" is a stay in a place plus a route to a destination.
 You'll be creating "legs" to add to a vacation.

-### Each leg tracks:
+### User Story

+#### Registering / Logging In
+As a user, you'll be able to register login information to access your account.
+If you already have an account, simply login.

+#### Creating Your First Vacation

+If this is your first time using the site, once you have been authorized, you will be re-directed to the initial vacation creation page to create your first vacation.
+This form requires
+  1. The name of your vacation
+  2. A total budget (in USD)
+  3. Total length of the vacation (in days)
-#### 1. A running budget for total money and days (both of which you establish when you create your vacation but can be edited later)
+  4. A calandar selection for when you will be starting your vacation

-##### 2. Accomodations
+#### Adding Legs
+Once you have submitted the inital information for your vacation, you are re-directed to the main page for adding legs.
+To begin, you must first fill out the initial accommodation information.
+No particular information is required, as you can easily edit it later, as well as the trouble with knowing every particular down the line.

+###### 2. Accomodation Form

-Which location you're staying in
+Which location you're staying in (city)

 How long

-An individual budget

-What kind of accommodation you're staying
+Accommodation Type (Hotel, Hostel, AirBnb)

+A total cost for the accommodation

+Accommodation website

 General contact info and notes

+Whether the accommodation has been booked yet or not

 #### 3. Transportation